- Family and Parenting»

 I requested that he always use birth control.
 "What if the girl says she is on the Pill?", he asked.
 "Assume she's lying to you.
 Cover your stick before you dip."
 I asked him to think about the pregnant girls at his school.
 Did he think they were on the pill?
 Did they tell their boyfriends they were?
 If you think I'm wrong on this one, ask someone whose girlfriend is now pregnant.

 When my son was sixteen, he said that his girlfriend wanted to have lunch with me.
 At one point during our lunch, I asked her what was up.
 She said that my son had told her about our conversations regarding sex and the different birth control methods.
 She wanted to know if I would talk to her about them.
 So we discussed them.
 I suggested she go home and think about it, do more research on the internet and get back with me.
 Another week or so later, she came back and asked if I would go with her to the doctor so she could get on birth control.
-I asked if she had discussed this with her parents and she said no. I suggested she try first and if it was unsuccessful, I would help her.
+I asked if she had discussed this with her parents and she said no, her parents would not be very helpful about this particular subject.
+I suggested she try first and if it was unsuccessful, I would help her.
 In the end, I did take her to an OB/GYN.
-I know some people would have a huge problem with this, but I look at it this way...She came to me for help.
+I know some people would have a huge problem with this, but I looked at it this way...She came to me for help.
 She wanted to take responsibility for her own body and to prevent an unwanted pregnancy.
 I wasn't condoning the behavior, I was helping someone who looked up to me for guidance and help.
 We talked about all the options beforehand.
+After the initial visit, she was comfortable enough with the process that she (and my son) went to Planned Parenthood for further birth control methods.